miningplanet/but-x/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/npm run prestart "pm2" && /path/to/pm2 start ./bin/instance -i 0 -n explorer -p "./tmp/pm2.pid" --node-args="--stack-size=10000" && /path/to/pm2 logs
+cd /path/to/but-x && /path/to/npm run prestart "pm2" && /path/to/pm2 start ./bin/instance -i 0 -n but-x -p "./tmp/pm2.pid" --node-args="--stack-size=10000" && /path/to/pm2 logs
 ```

-#### Stop Explorer Using PM2 (Recommended for Production)
+#### Stop but-x Using PM2 (Recommended for Production)

-To stop the explorer when it is running via PM2 you can use one of the following terminal commands (be sure to run from within the explorer directory):
+To stop but-x when it is running via PM2 you can use one of the following terminal commands (be sure to run from within the but-x directory):

 ```
 npm run stop-pm2